 Quickdraws for Sport Climbing

-Quickdraws are an essential component in our sport climbing system.
-They are the means by which we connect the rope to the pre-placed bolts on the route.
-A quickdraw consists of two carabiners joined together by a length of material.
+Quickdraws are an essential component in any sport climbing setup.
+They’re the link between your rope and the pre-placed bolts on the route.
+A quickdraw consists of two carabiners joined by a sewn sling or dogbone.

 This configuration prevents any catastrophic twisting of metal on metal that could occur if only a single carabiner was used.
 Additionally, it will aid rope management and prevent friction in the system building up and inhibiting the climber’s upward progress.